htacg/tidy-html5/README/MESSAGES.md

 Where to add this seems a bit of a mess, but in general things are grouped by where they're used in `libTidy`, and often in alphabetical order within those groups.
 Here I've added them relative to where they were placed in the other enums and structs.

 Depending on which of the output routines you use (consult `message.c`) you may be able to use parameters such as `%u` and `%s` in your format strings.
-The available data is currently limited to the available message output routines, but perhaps generalizing this in order to make more data available will be a nice focus of Tidy 5.5.
+The available data is currently limited to the available message output routines.
 Please don't use `printf` for message output within **libTidy**.

 eof;